-If you try this vegan mashed potato recipe, please let me know!
+If you try this Instant Pot recipe or have a question, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.Print

-Creamy, light and fluffy vegan mashed potatoes made easy with minimal ingredients in an Instant Pot or on the stovetop.
-A healthy side dish for just about any occasion!
+Creamy, light and fluffy Instant Pot Mashed Potatoes made simple with minimal ingredients and easily customizable is an easy vegan side dish for just about any occasion!

 - Prep Time: 10 min

 - Cook Time: 10 min

 - Method: Instant Pot

 - 5 lbs.
 (2.3 kg) potatoes (Yukon gold, russet, red or white)

 - ¾ – 1 ¼ cups (237 – 355 ml) unsweetened, plain non-dairy milk or Vegan Cream, at room temp